sternmull/yalloc/README.md

 This feature was the initial motivation for this implementation.
 Especially when dealing with highly memory constrained environments fragmenting memory pools can be annoying.
-For this reason this implemenation supports defragmentation which moves all allocated blocks into a contiguous range at the beginning of the pool, leaving a maximized free range at the end.
+For this reason this implementation supports defragmentation which moves all allocated blocks into a contiguous range at the beginning of the pool, leaving a maximized free range at the end.